numat/polyscience/README.md

 print(bath.get_setpoint())
 ```

-A common usage is to compbine with asyncio/aiohttp to create an interactive web site.
+A common usage is to create an interactive web site.
+This driver blocks (my earlier async implementations were prone to overwhelming the bath), so put the bath i/o in its own thread.